jonah-gourlay44/gym2real/pages/setup/robot.md

 </p>

 ### Jetson & Rest
 Finally, mount the Jetson on the same side as the central PCB.
 Place the Jetson near the side to ensure access.
 At this point you can optionally add the support legs (first remove the terminal block to get access) using M5 bolts.
+The Jeston should be mounted using M2.5x20 bolts.
+The IMU should be mounted at the bottom with M2.5x8 bolts and an JST style connector can be made for it.

 <p align="center">
 <img src="../../resources/images/IMG_final.png" alt="final" width="200"/>